micahcowan/bobbin/README.md

 Load tokenized (binary) AppleSoft BASIC file at boot.

-This option is effectively the same as `--load `*arg*` --load-at 801 --delay-until FD75`, except that it does some additional "fixup" to connect it to the BASIC interpreter (to tell it where the program start and end are).
+This option is effectively the same as `--load `*arg*` --load-at 801 --delay-until INPUT`, except that it does some additional "fixup" to connect it to the BASIC interpreter (to tell it where the program start and end are).

 ##### --start-at, --start-loc